cbcb/limnoria-URLpreview/README.md

-This plugin looks for an URL posted to channels and responds with a preview of the content.
+This is plugin for the [Limnoria IRC Bot](https://github.com/ProgVal/Limnoria).
+It looks for URLs posted in the channel and responds with a preview of the content.

-Only the first URL in each message is previewed.

 # Supported Previewers